napo-lazo/pythonMilestoneProject1/README.md

 # pythonMilestoneProject1
-a milestone project from a python course
+A milestone project from a python course - A tic tac toe game